 The most prominent defector is George Bush, so furious that in effect he ripped up this NRA membership card.

 What steamed Mr. Bush was NRA President Tom Washington’s calling the 1993 Waco, Texas, raid an example of “black-suited, masked, massively armed mobs of screaming, swearing agents invading homes of innocents.”

 The former president, who knew an agent slain at Waco and another in Oklahoma City, flared: “Your broadside deeply offends my sense of honor and decency …”

-In a protest over statements made by NRA officials following the February 1993 Waco siege and the Oklahoma City bombing, particularly a March 1993 fund-raising letter (sent out over NRA Executive Vice President Wayne LaPierre's signature) which referred to federal law enforcement agents as "jack-booted thugs" who wear "Nazi bucket helmets and black storm trooper uniforms" and "attack law abiding citizens," former president George H.W.
-Bush submitted the 3 May 1995 letter reproduced above, resigning his Life Membership in the NRA.
+In a protest over statements made by NRA officials following the February 1993 Waco siege and the Oklahoma City bombing, particularly a March 1993 fund-raising letter (sent out over NRA Executive Vice President Wayne LaPierre’s signature) that referred to federal law enforcement agents as “jack-booted thugs” who wear “Nazi bucket helmets and black storm trooper uniforms” and “attack law abiding citizens,” former president George H.W.
+Bush submitted a letter dated

-A week after President Bush's letter was publicized, Wayne LaPierre offered an apology on behalf of the NRA:
+A week after President Bush’s letter was publicized, NRA vice president Wayne LaPierre offered an apology on behalf of the NRA:

 The National Rifle Association has apologized for a recent fund-raising letter that described some federal agents as “jack-booted thugs.”

 “I really feel bad about the fact that the words in that letter have been interpreted to apply to all federal law-enforcement officers,” NRA Executive Vice President Wayne LaPierre said.

 “If anyone thought the intention was to paint all federal law-enforcement officials with the same broad brush, I’m sorry, and I apologize,” LaPierre said.